zendesk/ruby-kafka/README.md

 #### Authentication using SASL

 Kafka has support for using SASL to authenticate clients.
-Currently GSSAPI and PLAIN mechanisms are supported by ruby-kafka.
+Currently GSSAPI, SCRAM and PLAIN mechanisms are supported by ruby-kafka.

+##### GSSAPI
 In order to authenticate using GSSAPI, set your principal and optionally your keytab when initializing the Kafka client:

 ```ruby